JonathanReeve/jonreeve.com/cv.md

 Teaching
 ========

 **Sept.
-'17 - Present** Columbia University, Department of English and Comparative Literature: Lecturer
+'17 - Present** Columbia University, Department of English and Comparative Literature: Instructor

- - Teaching "University Writing with Readings in the Data Sciences"
+ - "University Writing with Readings in the Data Sciences"

 **Sept.
 ‘16 - May '17** Columbia University, Department of English and Comparative Literature: Teaching Assistant